One should seek rehab for alcoholism when addicted to alcohol and wish to stay sober.

 Stage Three: How to Maintain Abstinence

-When you complete 90 days of abstinence, then you will move on from the early abstinence stage to the third stage – maintaining abstinence.
+When you complete 90 days of abstinence in the treatment facility, you will move on from the early abstinence stage to the third stage – maintaining abstinence.

-Again, if your treatment were in a residential clinic, you would need to continue your rehab process in an outpatient clinic.
+Again, if your treatment were in an inpatient treatment or residential alcohol treatment center, you would need to continue your rehab process in an outpatient clinic.

 In this stage of rehabilitation, one learns how to put the tools they learned into use in all areas of their lives.
-In this way, you can start living an authentic and sober lifestyle.
+In this way, you can start living an authentic and sober lifestyle after alcoholism treatment.

 Here are some coping tools and skills that will come in handy: